Shetland animal breeds: Shetland cattle

 The cattle kept in Shetland developed as a very hardy, small breed, used for both dairy and beef.
 Modern Shetland cattle are usually pied black and white, although other colours were common in the past and sometimes still occur.
 These cattle are similar in type to other European traditional cattle breeds, and are sometimes used for conservation grazing (the management of natural habitats using grazing animals).

 Shetland sheep

 Sheep have been kept in the Shetland Isles for at least a thousand years.
 They are one of the Northern European short-tailed sheep group of breeds, and were regarded as a local version of the extinct Scottish Dunface, which was found throughout the Highlands and Islands of Scotland (and which was also the ancestor of the Hebridean and North Ronaldsay sheep).
 Shetlands are classed as a landrace or "unimproved" breed.

 Although Shetlands are small and slow-growing compared to other breeds, they are hardy, thrifty, easy lambers, adaptable and long-lived.
 The Shetland breed has survived for centuries in difficult conditions and on a poor diet so they thrive in better conditions.
-Shetlands retain many of their primitive survival instincts so they are easier to care for than many modern breeds.
+Shetlands retain many of their primitive survival instincts making them easier to care for than many modern breeds.